Heading to Redang Island?

 How To Go To Redang Island From…

-Below you can find exact instructions on Redang Island how to get there from Penang and Langkawi.
+Below you can find exact instructions for – Redang Island how to get there from Penang and Langkawi.
 If you are coming from Kuala Lumpur, read our instructions here.

 Penang to Redang Island

-The distance from Penang to Redang island is approximately 480km and there are no direct flights.
+The distance from Penang to Redang island is approximately 480km and as with everywhere else, is no direct Penang to Redang flight.

-For how to go Pulau Redang from Penang, you can either fly from Penang to Kuala Terengganu via Kuala Lumpur with times starting from 3 hours (see schedules here) or fly directly to Kota Bharu and travel overland from there or take a bus.
+In terms of how to go Pulau Redang from Penang, you’ll need to fly from Penang to Kuala Terengganu via Kuala Lumpur with times starting from 3 hours (see schedules here) or you can fly directly to Kota Bharu.
+Whichever airport you arrive in, from there you’ll travel overland by taxi or bus.

-You can fly directly from Penang to Kota Bharu which takes about an hour.
+You can fly directly from Penang to Kota Bharu, which takes about an hour.
 From here, you can take a bus to Kuala Besut Jetty (which only runs three times a day and takes an hour and a half).
-Then you can take another bus to Merang Jetty.
+Then you can take another bus to Merang Jetty and take the ferry to Pulau Redang.
 Buses take an hour and run every 4 hours.

 Once you are in Kuala Terengganu, you can follow the instructions here.